 Before an employee may return to work following a serious health condition, a fitness-for-duty medical certification from the treating health care provider, which shows no restrictions, is required by the Staff Benefits Office.

-C. Leave for the serious health condition of a spouse, child, or parent (not to include parent-in-laws) or siblings.
+C. Leave for the serious health condition of a spouse, child, or parent (not to include parent-in-laws).

 The definition of a “serious health condition” is defined in leave reason B.